splunk/terraform-provider-scp/README.md

-# Terraform Provider for Splunk Cloud (Beta)
+# Terraform Provider for Splunk Cloud Platform (Beta)

-This provider is currently in beta stage and only supports the index resource for Splunk Cloud deployments.
+This provider is currently in beta stage and only supports the index resource for Splunk Cloud Platform deployments.

 ```
 Copyright 2023 Splunk Inc.